|Nutritional Guidelines (per serving)|

 In a ceramic bowl, add warm water and yeast.
 Mix with wooden spoon until the yeast is dissolved.

-Pour the starter into a plastic container that is at least four times larger than the liquid amount of the starter (such as a 5-gallon ice cream container).
+Pour the starter into a plastic container that is at least four times larger than the liquid amount of the starter.
 This is will allow room for the starter to expand.

 Set the starter in a warm spot for 5 days, stirring once a day.

-Refrigerate and use as needed, at least once a week.
-Replenish with equal amounts of water and flour.
+Refrigerate and use as needed.
+At least once a week, feed your starter with equal amounts of water and flour.

 Keep Your Sourdough Starter Alive